cozy/cozy-client/README.md

 Before you can start making requests to the server, you will need to get a token. `cozy-client` will provide a URL to a page where the user is shown what data you want to access, and asking for his or her permission.
 After the user accepts these permissions, he or she is redirected to the `oauth.redirectURI` that you declared earlier.
 You will then have to give this redirected URL back to `cozy-client` as it contains a code, that will be exchanged for the token.

 Sounds, tricky, but most of it is taken care of for you.
-To get started, you call `client.oauthFlow` like this:
+To get started, you call `client.startOAuthFlow` like this:

 ```js
 import CozyClient from 'cozy-client'